04 Apr On the Comeback Trail

 Kovacs recounts a conversation with the wolf coordinator for the U.S. Fish and Wildlife Service, Ed Bangs, who told her wolves wouldn’t show up in California for 20 years.
-That was in 2010.
+That was in 2010, one year before OR7.

 “Even the experts didn’t anticipate how quickly they could get here,” she says.

 Before OR7 showed up, some biologists wondered what size wolf population the Modoc Plateau in Northern California and Southern Oregon could sustain.
 They came to an estimate of 490 wolves, Weiss says.
 Interestingly, in the 2016 Wolf Conservation Plan, officials arrived at similar numbers for Northern California.

 Remote camera photo of OR7 captured in May 2014 in eastern Jackson County, Oregon, on USFS land, photos courtesy Oregon Department of Fish and Wildlife

 Prey availability, appropriate habitat and human population are three major factors in determining where wolves are and aren’t likely to appear in the state, Kovacs says.

 “Wolves need large expanses with lots of prey,” she says, adding that, unlike black bears and coyotes, wolves avoid humans and civilization.

 Those wide expanses with the correct prey—principally deer and elk—start in northeastern California where wolves are today, but also include northwestern California and the Sierra Nevada, along with isolated pockets in Central and Southern California.